 Offline leads still enter the system

 For that fellow latte lover that you met in line at Starbucks, the conversion process still applies.
+Add them to your marketing funnel.
 Figure out based on your conversation where they enter your system.
 Did you mention sending over a copy of your free guidebook?
 Did you suggest a conversation to answer some of their questions?
 You may enter a few steps ahead of where the online lead starts.
 Take the appropriate next action as outlined in your marketing system.
 Then, make sure you follow through on your follow-up.
 It is where the fortune lies.